Awards for excellence in horticulture

 Visy Industry Impact Award – East Gippsland Vegetable Innovation Days, Vic

-East Gippsland Vegetable Innovation Days (EGVID) began on a small paddock in 2014 and has evolved to one of the Australian vegetable industry’s major events in 2017 and 2020, offering Australian vegetable growers a permanent gateway to industry research and development, new seedling varieties and new technology trials.
-When COVID hit last year, EGVID 2020 organisers were faced with either cancelling the event – like so many others – or adapting.
-With much hard work, planning and communication with local and state authorities, they were able to pivot to a reduced capacity but ramped up digital format very quickly.
+East Gippsland Vegetable Innovation Days (EGVID) began on a small paddock in 2014.
+It has evolved into one of the Australian vegetable industry’s major events in 2017 and 2020, offering Australian vegetable growers a permanent gateway to industry research and development, new seedling varieties and new technology trials.
+When COVID hit last year, EGVID 2020 organisers were faced with either cancelling the event or adapting.
+With much hard work, planning and communication with local and state authorities, they were able to pivot to a reduced capacity.
+They also ramped up a digital format very quickly.

 E.E.
 Muir and Sons Community Stewardship Award – Andrew Smith, Tas